lostjared/shell-cmd/README.md

 sudo make install
 ```

-This command compiles the `shell-cmd.cpp` file and outputs an executable named `shell-cmd`.
+This command compiles the `cmd.cpp` file and outputs an executable named `shell-cmd`.

 ## Usage